-Although verbal agreements will be legal and binding in most situations they are difficult to enforce when there is a dispute.
+Although a verbal business contract will be legal and binding in most situations they are difficult to enforce when there is a dispute.
 You could end up in court spending vast sums of money arguing who said what to whom when and where.
 In business your agreements should always be in writing.
-A written agreement provids you with a document which spells out each party’s rights and obligations in case of confusion or disagreement.
+A written business agreement provides you with a document which spells out each party’s rights and obligations in case of confusion or disagreement.
 It avoids disputes as well as helping to resolve them.

 Writing a business agreement need not be difficult.
 There is no need to reinvent the wheel.
 Examples of what should be included in a particular agreement are available which you can complete and adapt to your particular circumstances.